 Geo Rutherford, a white woman in a white sweater, with short brown hair, in her Art Studio

-Beyond "Spooky Lakes," Geo's artistic practice is centered on environmental issues related to the Great Lakes.
+Geo's artistic practice outside of illustrating books is centered on environmental issues related to the Great Lakes.
 She creates prints, artist’s books, and large-scale mixed media works that explore themes of invasiveness, impermanence, and the unseen aspects of the Great Lakes ecosystem.
-Geo holds a BFA from Eastern Michigan University and an MFA from the University of Wisconsin-Milwaukee.
-In addition to her academic role, she co-chairs the #whyyoumatter nonprofit in her spare time.

 My Great Lakes Artwork can be found here: